bluerobotics/bluerobotics.github.io/brov2/assembly.md

 	- Thruster 2 (CCW propeller) with red penetrator nut
 	- Tether with black penetrator nut

-At this point all of your thrusters, lights, and your tether should be loosly hanging from the end cap, and it should look something like this.
+At this point all of the thrusters, lights, and the tether should be loosly hanging from the end cap, and it should look something like this.

 [picture of the mess of wires and thrusters you have]